psychemedia/storytelling-notes/gwion-bach.md

 "That is the beauty of it," said Seithenyn. ‘ Some parts of it are rotten, and some parts of it are sound."

-"Itis well," said Elphin, " that some parts are sound: it were better that all were so."
+"It is well," said Elphin, " that some parts are sound: it were better that all were so."
 "So I have heard some people say before," said Seithenyn; " perverse people, blind to venerable antiquity: that very unamiable sort of people, who are in the habit of indulging their reason.
 But I say, the parts that are rotten give elasticity to those that are sound: they give them elasticity, elasticity, elasticity.
 If it were all sound, it would break by its own obstinate stiffness; the soundness is checked by the rottenness, and the stiffness is balanced by the elasticity.
 There is nothing so dangerous as innovation.
 See the waves in the equinoctial storms, dashing and clashing, roaring and pouring, spattering and battering, rattling and battling against it.
 I would not be so presumptuous as to say, I could build any thing that would stand against them half an hour; and here this immortal old work, which God forbid the finger of modern mason should bring into jeopardy, this immortal work has stood for centuries, and will stand for centuries more, if we let it alone.
 It is well: it works well: let well alone.
 Cupbearer, fill.
 It was half rotten when I was born, and that is a conclusive reason why it should be three parts rotten when I die."

 The whole body of the High Commission roared approbation.